Senzing/mapper-ofac/README.md

 - addEntityType **ORGANIZATION**
 - add features and attributes for ...
     - **RECORD_TYPE** This helps keep persons and organizations from resolving together.
-    - **YEAR_OF_BIRTH** This is the year portion of the date of birth.
-    - **ISO_COUNTRY** This is the ISO country code used to improve matching of nationality, citizenship and place of birth.
+    - **COUNTRY_CODE** This is a 3 character country code used to improve matching of nationality, citizenship and place of birth.
-    - **OFAC_ID** This is used to help prevent watch list entries from resolving to each other.
     - **PLACE_OF_BIRTH** This is a feature missing from the default configuration of early version of Senzing
+    - **OFAC_ID** This is used to help prevent watch list entries from resolving to each other and so that you can search on it.
+    - **DUNS_NUMBER** This is great for matching companies.

 *WARNING:* the following settings are commented out as they affect performance and quality.
 Only use them if you understand and are OK with the effects.
 - sets **NAME** and **ADDRESS** to be used for candidates.
 Normally just their hashes are used to find candidates.
 The effect is performance is slightly degraded.